bmeurant/technical-docs/software-architecture/architectural-styles/space-based.md

 1.  **[Space Based Architecture - Lesson 166](https://www.youtube.com/watch?v=0nXKFwTEQHY)**

-    This video is an excellent overview of SBA, explaining how this architecture uses "tuple spaces" to avoid database bottlenecks and achieve high elasticity and performance.
+    This video is an excellent overview of SBA, explaining how this architecture uses "tuple spaces" to avoid [[software-architecture/databases/|database]] bottlenecks and achieve high elasticity and performance.
 The speaker, Mark Richards, presents the key principles and scenarios where this architecture is most appropriate, highlighting its pros and cons.

 2.  **[Space-Based Architecture Styles](https://www.youtube.com/watch?v=b33qSmRwhgw&t)**